Pokeshah/DiscordSplitText/README.md

 ## How to Use
 ### Customising what to split
 Open the `splittext.txt` and add your text.
 You can use the standard Discord markdown.
-The bot will only separate on new lines(sentences that go together should be on one line)
+The bot will only separate on new lines(sentences that go together should be on one line).
+The file is preloaded with the `Art of War - Sun Tzu`
 ### Running
 Open `splitext.py` in a text editor and set token to your/a bot token and then set sendto to the channel id in which you want to send the split text.